-Two new donuts shops in Durham offer innovative and eclectic flavors sure to arouse your curiosity and taste buds.
+Two new doughnut shops in Durham offer innovative and eclectic flavors sure to arouse your curiosity and taste buds.

 Chances are you’ve had a glazed doughnut.
 I’d even bet you’ve indulged in one frosted with chocolate or filled with a sweet jelly.